Red Bud MX

-Red Bud MX is a US motocross race track located in Buchanan, Michigan, USA.
+Red Bud MX is a US motocross race track in Buchanan, Michigan, US.
 The track is located just north of town, surrounded the agricultural farming fields.
 It is home to one of the largest motocross tracks in the Midwest, is favorite to many pro riders, and is also known to have "The best dirt on earth."
 The track attracts 30,000+ attendees every Fourth of July weekend for the AMA Motocross Championship.

 History

 The property Red Bud MX sits on was purchased in 1972 by Gene Ritchie and his wife Nancy with the Patterson and Miller families as partners.
 Gene, originally from Pennsylvania, had visited Buchanan on a snowmobiling trip.
 He saw the potential for a great motocross track in Buchanan, and within a few years he and his partners bought land on the west side of North Red Bud Trail, and began to build his track.
 They named the track Red Bud TNT (Track n Trail) after the name of the road the track sits on, the numerous Red Bud trees in the region, and because of Buchanan's city nickname, Red Bud City.

 Red Bud first began holding races in 1973 and held its first AMA National race in 1974 which was won by Mike Hartwig.

 The Red Bud track itself has been renovated and remodeled over the years but the infamous jump called LaRocco's Leap still remains.
 LaRocco's leap, constructed in 1991, is the longest jump in the MX circuit stretching 120 ft.
 Named after Laporte, Indiana, native Mike LaRocco who was the inspiration for the jump which was based on a jump at Larocco' personal track called "Kong."
 Larocco was the first man to clear it and did so on a 125cc bike.

 The Traxxas TORC Series held off-road truck and buggy races at the track from 2011 to 2013.
 The 2012 two-day weekend was the second event of the season and it was televised on Discovery Network's Velocity channel.

 There is an unofficial call and answer that has been adopted by Redbud fans and residents of southwestern Michigan.
 An individual will call, "ReeeedBuuuud!" and all the fans who hear will shout, "ReeeedBuuuud!" in return.
 The call has become a chorus that can be heard throughout the summer in the RedBud community.

 The venue hosted the 72nd running of the Motocross of Nations on October 6–7, 2018.
 This was one of the biggest races the track hosted.
 2022 Motocross des Nations Previous 2021 Next 2023 The 2022 Motocross des Nations was a motocross race held on 24 and 25 November 2022 in Buchanan, United States.
 This was the fifth time that the event was held in the United States and the second time at this track.

 RedBud is currently run by two of Gene and Nancy's children, Amy Ritchie and Tim Ritchie.
 Gene Ritchie died on February 20, 2016, age 79.